ciaeric/ciaeric.github.io/_posts/2024-05-02-dbt-nest-json.md

 To handle nested JSON data effectively, we need a function that can traverse through all levels of nesting to extract every key.
 We'll accomplish this by defining a JavaScript UDF in BigQuery.
 This UDF will use a recursive approach to navigate through both objects and arrays within the JSON structure.

-We know in JavaScript, JSON.parse can directly help us to get the key from the object, but remember that we need feed output to `json_extract_scalar` later, so the output need to be entire key path, e.g. `product.detail.brand`

 #### SQL to Create the UDF

 ```sql